AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/converters.md

 ### JSON reading

 When a low-level read is called, `DdbReader.JsonReader` is already pointed to the JSON value.
 Current attribute type is automatically parsed and can be accessed using `DdbReader.AttributeType` property.

+The `reader.JsonReader.HasValueSequence` is guaranteed to be false at this point, so it's safe to use `reader.JsonReader.ValueSpan` to access the JSON buffer.

 The `DdbReader.JsonReader.Read` method should not be explicitly called unless you are writing a converter for a non-primitive JSON type like an object or array.